 - People: We must cultivate and enhance Canada’s human capital, the foundation of our success.

-- Capital: We can build a stronger economy and create more jobs by attracting investment, nurturing new ventures, and encouraging existing businesses to expand.
+- Capital: To build a stronger economy and create more high-value jobs, we must attract investment, nurture new ventures, and encourage existing businesses to expand.

 - Ideas: Wealth creation is increasingly driven by knowledge and innovation.
 We must champion and harness made-in-Canada ideas.

 - Sustainability: A strong partnership between governments and the private sector is essential to ensure Canada achieves its climate commitments.

 - Powering a Strong Recovery: read our recommendations.

 - Beyond COVID: powering a strong economic recovery.
 Watch our Canadian Club Toronto discussion with Mark Little of Suncor, Darryl White of BMO and Monique Leroux of the Industry Strategy Council

 - We have the foundation to succeed.
 Our senior VP, policy Robert Asselin speaks with Goldy Hyder on the Speaking of Business podcast.

 - What Canada’s leaders should focus on post-election: Anthony Viel, Deloitte